Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

     of the toolchain everywhere.
 But it also means we cannot change it back to 21.04 but need to re-install then.

+  * Implementation of the custom toolchains:

+      * Ensure that OPTARCH can be specified for multiple compilers

+      * Add support for multiple targeting modules for the CPE toolchains, so that we can specify both CPU and accelerator.

+  * Implementation of hookds:

+      * Should hooks also be enabled for EasyBuild-user?

+      * Versioning of the hooks file: Automatically select the right file with hooks as that may be a more scalable approach than keep adding tests to the EasyBuild module.

 Changes compared to design 0.3: